Maarti/CheatSheets/Game Making/Blender.md

 *There is an undo history in object mode and one in edit mode*
 - Shift + C : Reset cursor to origin
 - Ctrl + Tab (in edit mode) : Mesh select mode (face,vertex,edge)
-- E : Extrude tool (or Ctrl+Left clic)
+- E : Extrude tool (or Ctrl+Left click)
 - Ctrl + R : loop cut (add vertices to middle of object)
-- Alt + right clic : select edge loop (created with a loop cut)
+- Alt + right click : select edge loop (created with a loop cut)
 - F : Create face (or edge) from the multiple points selected
 - `Shift+S` : "Cursor to selected" or "Selection to cursor"
 - Select "[Proportional Editing mode](https://docs.blender.org/manual/en/dev/editors/3dview/object/editing/transform/control/proportional_edit.html)" to "Connected" to move nearby elements